Japan is made of nearly 73% of mountainous land and even possesses its own alps, including several peaks exceeding 3,000m close to Tokyo.

 Is there anything better to relax one’s tired body in a hot bath after a good day of hike or ski?
 If you are one of those who already tried onsen before, you know there is not.
 It is even better outside in the middle of the mountains with the fresh air around.
 Counting some pearls considered among the best ones in Japan, The Japanese alps Hakuba are the perfect place for that.

 Also, if you would like to spend a more intimate moment, you have the choice. it is possible to book a private bath to go together with your lover, family or friends.
 Imagine yourself contemplating the snowcovered peaks right in front of you from there.
-Looks definitively like an unforgettable experience, right?
+It looks definitively like an unforgettable experience, right?
 This is why everyone should try it at least once when visiting Japan.

 Snow Monkeys in the Hell Valley